-In this case, as well as in practice, the Department has interpreted and applied the statutory term "foreign like product" more narrowly in its price-based analyses than in its calculation of both the (1) profit and (2) the SG&A components of its CV analysis under

-§ 773(e)(2)(A), where the Department has interpreted and applied that term more broadly, as the definition allows, for good reason, as we explain below.
+In this case, as well as in practice, the Department has interpreted and applied the statutory term "foreign like product" more narrowly in its price-based analyses than in its calculation of both (1) the profit and (2) the SG&A components of its CV analysis under section 773(e)(2)(A) of the Act where the Department has interpreted and applied that term more broadly, as the definition allows, for good reason, as we explain below.4

-As clarified in the Statement of Administrative Action (SAA) accompanying the URAA, the statute establishes a general rule or preferred methodology for calculating the amounts for SG&A and for profits in the calculation of CV.
-In particular, the SAA states that the alternative statutory CV profit and SG&A methods under § 773(e)(2)(B) apply "where the method described in § 773(e)(2)(A) of the Act cannot be used, either because there are no home market sales of the foreign like product or because all such sales are at below-cost prices."
+As clarified in the Statement of Administrative Action (SAA) accompanying the URAA, the statute establishes a general rule or preferred methodology5 for calculating the amounts for SG&A and for profits in the calculation of CV.6 In particular, the SAA states that the alternative statutory CV profit and SG&A methods under section 773(e)(2)(B) of the Act apply "where the method described in § 773(e)(2)(A) cannot be used, either because there are no home market sales of the foreign like product or because all such sales are at below-cost prices."
 SAA at 840.
-Thus, for the preferred methodology to be applicable, there must be sales of the foreign like product in the ordinary course of trade (i.e., sales made at above-cost prices).
+Thus, for the preferred methodology to be applicable, there must be sales of the foreign like product in the ordinary course of trade (i.e., that passed the cost test).
 The statute and SAA also establish when normal value is to be based upon CV, however, stating that "[o]nly if there are no above-cost sales in the ordinary course of trade in the foreign market under consideration will Commerce resort to constructed value."
 SAA at 833 (emphasis in original).
 Thus, if the Department were required to interpret and apply the term "foreign like product" in precisely the same manner in the CV-profit context as in the price context, there would be no sales of the foreign like product upon which to base the CV-profit calculation.
-Accordingly, the preferred method of calculating CV profit established by Congress would become an inoperative provision of the statute.
+Accordingly, the preferred method of calculating CV-profit established by Congress would become an inoperative provision of the statute.

-&lt;sup>4 Antidumping Duties; Countervailing Duties; Final Rule, 62 FR 27296, 27359 (May 19, 1997) (Final Rule).
+4 Antidumping Duties; Countervailing Duties; Final Rule, 62 FR 27296, 27359 (May 19, 1997) (Final Rule).

-&lt;sup>5 Antidumping Duties; Countervailing Duties; Proposed Rule, 61 FR 7307, 7334 (Feb.
-27, 1996) ("for ease of discussion, this general rule will be referred to as the 'preferred methodology'").
+5 Antidumping Duties; Countervailing Duties; Proposed Rule, 61 FR 7307, 7334 (Feb.
+27, 1996) ("(f)or ease of discussion, this general rule will be referred to as the 'preferred methodology'").